scottgeigel2/opcon-rpa-docs/docs/installation-opcon-rpa.md

 You should have 3 items ready for before you get started with the RPA cloud setup.

 1. The NetCom Relay installer, <ins>SMANetcomRelay.exe</ins>.
 The NetCom Relay installer is not needed if you are not integrating RPA with a cloud instance of OpCon CORE Automate/Solution Manager.
-For instructions on how to set up Relay, [click here](https://help.smatechnologies.com/opcon-relay#install)
+For instructions on how to set up Relay, [click here](https://help.smatechnologies.com/opcon-relay#install).
-  1. On your Windows Computer open the command prompt and choose “Run as Administrator”.
+  - On your Windows Computer open the command prompt and choose “Run as Administrator”.
-  2. When prompted if you’d like to allow this app to make changes to your device, choose “Yes”.
+  - When prompted if you’d like to allow this app to make changes to your device, choose “Yes”.

+2. The ACS Plugin DLL named <ins>sma.acs.OpConRPA.dll</ins>.

+3. The RPA Agent Installer named <ins>RPAAgent.1.0.0</ins>.

 :::tip Note

-3. Use the [OpCon Web Installer (OWI)](https://github.com/smatechnologies/opcon-web-installer/releases) to download the two required files mentioned below.

--	The ACS Plugin DLL named <ins>sma.acs.OpConRPA.dll</ins> (In the Integrations section).
--	The RPA Agent installer named <ins>RPAAgent.1.0.0</ins> (In the Agents section).
+Use the [OpCon Web Installer (OWI)](https://github.com/smatechnologies/opcon-web-installer/releases) to download the **ACS Plugin DLL** (In the Integrations section) and **RPA Agent Installer**  (In the Agents section).

 :::